Why is having a "Single Source of the Truth" so important in mining?

 Intov8 Turns Your Data into Dollars

 Intov8 have implemented a “single source of the truth” solution at several mine sites looking to solve their cumbersome and time-consuming data management processes.
 These mine sites had reported low levels of trust in reporting.
 This sub-optimal situation resulted in slower decision making and difficult-to-execute mine optimisation initiatives.
-Implementing our software meant they could address these pain points and change the way they manage their data, restoring data integrity and streamlining their processes.
+Implementing our software meant they could address these pain points and change the way they managed their data, restoring data integrity and streamlining their processes.

 Recently, a new customer turned to Intov8 for a “single source of the truth” solution that had the ability to aggregate all of their disparate data sources.

 Planning, Geological Modelling, Fleet, CHPP, Maintenance and People.

 Through deliberations with multiple stakeholders, Intov8 revealed an overly complex process at their site.
 It included handwritten logs, daily once-off data extractions and a validation process that required more than 95 steps, “best guess inputs” and multiple departments to complete.
 Furthermore, once those validations and adjustments were made in the production reporting system, the adjustments then needed to be manually updated across multiple systems to create some sort of data integrity.
 This process also meant a significant portion of time was invested in End of Month reporting.